image of a truck driving through snow

 Handling Slippery Roads

 Icy climates pose a real set of challenges and can drastically change your driving conditions.
 You’ll need to approach every aspect of driving with that in mind.
-Consider these safety tips before braving the winter weather.
+Consider these truck driving safety tips before braving the winter weather.

-3. Tail Lights Are Not A Beacon: During snowfall, some drivers tend to lock their vision on the vehicle in front of them.
-Unfortunately, you would be placing your safety into the hands of someone who is also struggling with winter conditions.
-Do not rely on other drivers.
+3. Taillights Are Not A Beacon: During snowfall, some drivers tend to lock their vision on the vehicle in front of them.
+Unfortunately, you would be placing your safety into the hands of someone who is also struggling with winter conditions – do not rely on other drivers.
 If you can’t see well, find a truck stop or rest area and wait out the storm.

 The Time is Now.